mmikowski/hi_score/README.md

 See [this guide][_06] for NodeJS package installation on other Linux distros.
 Here is a more [generic guide][_07] for Kubuntu and Ubuntu.

 ### Virtual Machine
-Use AWS or a Virtual Box image using Ubuntu 16.10 server using the the same steps as Ubuntu 16.10 server, above.
+Use AWS or a Virtual Box image using Ubuntu 16.04 Server using the the same steps above.

-This is probably the best way to get familiar with the code if we are not already running Linux.
+This is probably the best way to get familiar with the project if you are not already running Linux.

 ### Mac
 We recommend using a virtual machine if possible.
 However one should be able to develop natively on Mac.
 At the very least one will need Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, and SSH.